• Home /

 • Learn /

-• How Medical Debt Affects Your Credit Score in 2023
+• How Medical Debt Affects Your Credit Score Now

-How Medical Debt Affects Your Credit Score in 2023
+How Medical Debt Affects Your Credit Score Now

 In July 2022, the credit bureaus made a decision to remove medical debt from changing credit scores.